 And when you add the “chocolate” sauce as shown in the pictures, mmm mmm mmmm…. treat heaven!!

 (Not familiar with Cassava Flour?
-Learn about it in AIP Foods You May Not Be Familiar With)
+Learn about it in The Ultimate Guide to AIP Flours)

 Originally my recipe instructions were simply to mix the ingredients in a bowl and then cook in a pan, but I discovered by a happy accident recently that making these in a blender makes them even fluffier!